meilisearch/documentation/learn/core_concepts/documents.md

 #### CSV

 CSV files express data as a sequence of values separated by a delimiter character.
-Currently, MeiliSearch **only supports the comma (`,`) delimiter**.
-Any [rules that apply to formatting CSV](https://datatracker.ietf.org/doc/html/rfc4180) also apply to MeiliSearch documents.
+Currently, Meilisearch **only supports the comma (`,`) delimiter**.
+Any [rules that apply to formatting CSV](https://datatracker.ietf.org/doc/html/rfc4180) also apply to Meilisearch documents.

 Compared to JSON, CSV has better writing performance and is less CPU and memory intensive.